 I’ve mentioned in previous posts that I’m a hiker and a landscape photographer outside of bikes.

 And this means I spend a lot of time hauling my northern arse up mountains with big, heavy backpacks loaded with cameras, lenses, tripods, drones, spare clothes, tents, and whatever else I need.

 Because of this, I obsess over weight savings.

 Every hiker on the planet obsesses with saving weight.
 And one of the ways they do this is by dressing in technical layers – because they’re light, flexible, and they work.

 I, like every other hiker, believe in the power of lightness.
 And I adopt this belief in my riding, too.

 - Light kit

 A while ago, I came across a company called Adventure Spec.
-They believe in the “light is right” mantra which I share, so this resonated with me instantly.
+They believe in the “light is right” mantra, which I share, so they resonated with me instantly.

 The founders believe in the power of small and mid-range capacity bikes.
 And they believe in the power of light, high-quality kit to go with them.